gbeserra95/node-foundation/README.md

 This is a common application created in order to apply the initial concepts of NodeJS.

-This project is a task manager and has the following features:
+This project is a task manager and has the following features.

 ## Routes